Medamine-Bahassou/Base_Converter_Decimal_to_Octal_Binary_Hex/README.md

-# Base_Converter_Decimal_to_Octal_Binary_Hex
+# Base_Converter
-the program does not support to convert from base different decimal to other base the program support to convert from decimal to other base (BINARY,OCTAL,HEX-DEC)
+The program can convert from decimal to other bases (BINARY, OCTAL, HEX-DEC), but it does not support converting from non-decimal bases to other bases.